orcharhino/orcharhino/README.md

 orcharhino is THE tool to automatically deploy in a datacenter server, perform configuration management, and always be up-2-date using patch management.

 ## How does orcharhino work?
-In orcharhino, several open source technologies are combined to achieve automation and standardization objectives.
-Orcharhino offers three core functions; Deployment, patch management, configuration management and more.
+In orcharhino, several open source technologies are combined to achieve automation and standardization objectives. orcharhino offers three core functions; Deployment, patch management, configuration management and more.
 All of course, enterprise-ready.

 ## Where is the advantage?
 * All in one solution out-of-the-box